St Leonard's College (Melbourne): Curriculum

+96.45 and a combined VCE and IB median ATAR of 89.05 in 2024.

 Location

 St Leonard's College is located in Brighton East, Melbourne, Australia.
 The school is in close proximity to Port Phillip Bay and 11 kilometres south east of the Central Business District.

 Facilities

 Facilities include a performing arts centre, systems engineering centre, theatre, visual arts centre, music centre, Junior, Years 5 and 6, Middle and Senior School buildings, Junior School STEM laboratory, two libraries, sports centre with indoor swimming pool, gymnasium, dance and aerobics studio, basketball and netball courts, playing fields and multipurpose sports courts.

 Leonardian Centre

 The Leonardian Centre is a giant beehive-shaped theatre located in the centre of the school grounds.
 Opened in January 2021, the theatre features an auditorium (seating up to 600) with a half fly tower housing a curtain rigging system and lights, and an orchestra pit.
 Behind the theatre is located an agora with a large screen and an outdoor stage approximately 30 metres in diameter.

 The theatre was designed with inspiration from the Globe Theatre, as its gabled roof resembled that of nearby Harefield House.
 The building was completed by ARM Architecture and, in 2021, received a commendation for educational architecture from the AIA 2021 Victorian Architecture Awards.

 Previous events hosted at the Leonardian Centre include: